 Concerns about managing the account?

-These normally resolve once families have gained a better understanding of Medicare rebates, the role of health funds and ADF or DVA assistance.
-We can offer a payment plan, if needed, to allow settlement of the account with a reduced outlay over several agreed itemised payments on consecutive mornings.
+These normally resolve once families have gained a better understanding of Medicare rebates, the role of health funds, and ADF or DVA assistance.
+If needed, we can offer a payment plan to allow settlement of the account with a reduced outlay over several agreed itemised payments on consecutive mornings.

 The Reason for our Fees: